christarazi/global-pushd-popd/README.md

 ## Todo

-- Remove the `-r` option and implement the deallocation of the shared memory when the stack is being popped when empty.
+- ~~Remove the `-r` option and implement the deallocation of the shared memory when the stack is being popped when empty.~~ No need for this as it can be used to clear the stack.
 - ~~Add ability to list the contents of the stack.~~
-- Add ability to clear the stack.
+- ~~Add ability to clear the stack.~~ Deallocating the stack already does this.
 - Add ability to have multiple stacks.
 - Include `-u` option for automatic updating of the program.